eceelango/RISC-V_HDP/Week 3/README.md

 void stop();

-// Function to simulate or read sensor values
+// Function to simulate or read sensor values void readSensors() {
-// You need to replace these functions with actual sensor read code void readSensors() {
-    // Placeholder functions to simulate sensor readings
-    // Sensor1 = readFrontSensor();
-    // Sensor2 = readRightSensor();
-    // Sensor3 = readLeftSensor();

-    // Assume false means no obstacle, true means obstacle Sensor1 = false; // No obstacle in front
+    // This is where you'd update the sensor variables based on real sensor input.
+    // For now, this function will simulate certain scenarios.
+You might replace
+    // these with scanf statements to manually test different cases.

-    Sensor2 = false; // No obstacle to the right
-    Sensor3 = true;  // Obstacle to the left
+    // Example scenario: No obstacle in front, no obstacle to the right, obstacle to the left
+    // Uncomment the lines below to manually input sensor values via console

+    printf("Enter state for Sensor1 (Front) [0 for no obstacle, 1 for obstacle]: ");
+    scanf("%d", &Sensor1);
+    printf("Enter state for Sensor2 (Right) [0 for no obstacle, 1 for obstacle]: ");
+    scanf("%d", &Sensor2);
+    printf("Enter state for Sensor3 (Left) [0 for no obstacle, 1 for obstacle]: ");
+    scanf("%d", &Sensor3);

 }

 int main() {
-    while (true) { // Infinite loop to keep the robot running readSensors(); // Update sensor readings
+    while (1) { // Infinite loop to keep the robot running readSensors(Sensor1, Sensor2, Sensor3); // Update sensor readings

         if (!Sensor2) { // If the path is clear on the right (no obstacle) turnRight();